R

 Yes.
 In CO, Colorado requires sellers to provide the Seller's Property Disclosure form, which includes radon.
 Colorado has some of the highest radon levels in the nation due to its geology..
 Sellers who fail to disclose known radon test results may face legal liability after the sale closes.

 In CO, concealing known radon levels violates state disclosure requirements.
-Buyers can pursue legal remedies including rescission of the sale or damages for the cost of mitigation (approximately $1317 in San Miguel).
+Buyers can pursue legal remedies including rescission of the sale or damages for the cost of mitigation (approximately $1844 in San Miguel County).

-Based on local labor rates and material costs, radon mitigation in San Miguel typically costs between $950 and $1685, with an average of $1317.
+Based on local labor rates and material costs, radon mitigation in San Miguel County typically costs between $1330 and $2359, with an average of $1844.
 The final cost depends on your foundation type (basement, crawl space, or slab) and the complexity of the installation.

 This is negotiable.
 In most real estate transactions, the buyer requests a Seller Credit (closing credit) to cover the cost of mitigation.
 The buyer then hires their own contractor after closing.
 In CO, radon disclosure is required during property sales.